intel/pepc/docs/guide-main.md

 mem_write
 ```

-The 'mem_dump' file provides all 5 instances of the UFS feature in the TPMI device.
-Here is an example,
+The 'mem_dump' file contains all instances of the UFS feature.
+Here is an example, snipped for
-snipped for brevity:
+brevity:

 ```bash
 $ cat /sys/kernel/debug/tpmi-0000\:00\:03.1/tpmi-id-02/mem_dump